caolanraff/etf-portfolio-tracker/README.md

 The config settings are:
 - Input
   - file --> excel file with the trades for each portfolio across different tabs
+  - benchmark --> benchmark ticker to compare portfolios against
+- TitlePage
+  - title --> title on the title page
   - image --> image to be displayed on the title page
-- Text
+- SummaryPage
-  - title --> title on the title page
   - best --> comments to be made about the best portfolio
   - worst --> comments to be made about the worst portfolio
-- Weightings
+- WeightingsPage
   - other --> for the combined weights, if ETF weighting is below this value it will be moved into 'other' section
-- Metrics
+- MetricsPage
   - threshold --> list of thresholds for the outlined metrics
   - operator --> the operator to check against (.e.g >, <, =)
   - highlight --> colour of highlighting
-- Holdings
+- HoldingsPage
-  - top --> the number of companies to include in the top underlyings
+  - num_of_companies --> the number of companies to include in the top underlyings
+  - threshold --> threshold for maximum % of holding in single company
 - Output
   - file --> the name of the output file